CLEO SCOTT BROWN....making history relevant

 Cleo has had the opportunity to share this very unique story with audiences across the country, helping to bring enlightenment and understanding about the very complex and oftentimes emotional subject of American race relations.
 She received the HBO Beah Richards Spirit Award for her work in this area.

 Active in Her Community

-Cleo is a Goose Creek, South Carolina resident and a retiree of a South Carolina utility where she worked as a Risk Manager.
+Cleo is a Goose Creek, SC resident and a retiree of a South Carolina utility where she worked as a Risk Manager.
 At the time of her retirement, she was also the Chairman of the Board of the Electric Public Power Insurance Consortium and a member of the FM Global Insurance Company Risk Management Executive Committee representing the utility industry.
 Since her retirement, Cleo has dedicated her time to sowing into others.
 She served as the Mentor Coordinator for Berkeley County Schools for five years and Executive Director of the Royal Foundation in North Charleston, SC also for five years.
-She is currently the Vice President of Develeopment for the John H. Scott Memorial Fund which has been providing scholarships to students in poverty for over 30 years in honor of her deceased father.
+She is currently the Vice President of Development for the John H. Scott Memorial Fund which has been providing scholarships to students in poverty for over 30 years in honor of her deceased father.
 She has two sons.

 Cleo was top honor graduate of her class at Grambling State University in Grambling, LA.

-Cleo is the author of "Witness to the Truth" published by the University of South Carolina Press.
+Cleo is the author of "Raceology 101" and "Witness to the Truth" published by the University of South Carolina Press.
 "Witness to the Truth" was Ouachita Parish Library's 2008 Summer Read selection and an Essence.com best seller.
 She has also contributed commentaries to the Charleston Post & Courier and was a contributor to the African American National Biography, Oxford University Press, W. E. B. DuBois Institute, Harvard University, 2008.